microsoft/WhatTheHack/999-SAPonAzure/Student/03-SAP-Security.md

 3. Improve security KPI by atleast 5 pts.
 4. Setup Azure Sentinel workspace for SAP, configure SAP system for Sentinel integrations.

+##NOTE:
-NOTE: -  Azure SENTINEL for SAP application portfolio, is currently under strict NDA guidelines and documentation for this portion of the hack is contained in a zip 	      file, shared with coach seperately, not stored in this public repo.
+-  Azure SENTINEL for SAP application portfolio, is currently under strict NDA guidelines and documentation for this portion of the hack is contained in a zip 	      file, shared with coach seperately, not stored in this public repo.
+-  If you are an Internal Microsoft employee, the SAP system that you installed already have all required transports imported.
+SAP system already have all required Function modules, user and role provisioned.
+Change password for user Sentinel and use it wherever required.

 	Microsoft Azure Sentinel SAP / NetWeaver Continuous Threat Monitoring Limited Private Preview Copyright © Microsoft Corporation.
 This preview software is Microsoft Confidential, and is subject to your Non-Disclosure Agreement with Microsoft.